djeada/Linux-Notes/notes/permissions.md

 This command configures the umask such that new files and directories will have the permissions specified.

-## Understanding Special Permissions: setuid, setgid, and the Sticky Bit
+### Special Permissions: setuid, setgid, and the Sticky Bit

 In addition to standard permissions, Linux offers special permissions known as setuid, setgid, and the sticky bit.
 These permissions provide additional control over access to files and directories and can be used to enhance both functionality and security.